cofoundry-cms/cofoundry/docs/README.md

 ## Building the docs

-The docs are published using the [Doc Generator tool](https://github.com/cofoundry-cms/Cofoundry.DocGenerator).
-Currently this is a manual process but we should be able to automate this at some point.
+The docs are published using the [Doc Generator tool](/eng/Cofoundry.DocGenerator/README.md) as part of the build process.